airpair/creating-container-components-part-2-angular-1-directives/post.md

 Let's step through what that might look like, taking for granted for now that we have access to a clone of the user's content (we'll revisit that later).

-First thing, we need to loop through every element in the clone...
+First thing, we need to loop through every element in the `clone`...

 ```javascript
 angular.forEach(clone, function(cloneEl) {});
 ```

-For each cloneEl...
+For each `cloneEl`...

 1) We need to grab the value of that element’s transclude-to attribute.
 That will give us the ID of our destination element.